Liberal–National Coalition: Nationalist–Country Coalition

+UAP–Country Coalition

 The Country Party and the Nationalists' successor party, the United Australia Party, fought the 1931 federal election with a joint Senate ticket, though they ran separate House tickets.
 The UAP came up only four seats short of a majority in its own right.
 The Emergency Committee of South Australia, which stood for the UAP and Country Party in South Australia, joined the UAP party room, giving the UAP enough support to rule alone.
 However, the parties once again joined in a full Coalition government following the 1934 federal election.

 After the death of Prime Minister Joseph Lyons in April 1939, Page was appointed as his successor on an interim basis, pending the new election of a new UAP leader.
 Despite Page's misgivings, the UAP elected Robert Menzies – who was known to dislike the Country Party.
 Page subsequently made a vitriolic speech in parliament attacking Menzies's character, and withdrew his party from the coalition – the most recent occasion on which the coalition has been broken while in government.
 However, a number of Page's colleagues disagreed with his stance, and he resigned as leader in September 1939.
-He was replaced by Archie Cameron, and after months of negotiations the coalition was revived in March 1940, with five Country MPs joining the second Menzies Ministry.
+He was replaced by Archie Cameron, and after months of negotiations the coalition was revived in March 1940, with five Country MPs joining the second Menzies ministry.

 After losing eight seats at the 1940 federal election, the Coalition was plunged into minority government for the first time in its history.
 Archie Cameron was an immediate victim of the election result, being replaced by Arthur Fadden and later defecting to the UAP.
 Menzies increasingly struggled to balance his management of Australia's war effort with domestic concerns, and his party began to rebel against him.
 However, the UAP was bereft of leadership despite having been in power for a decade.
 With this in mind, in August 1941 the Coalition collectively decided that Fadden and Menzies should swap positions, with Menzies becoming Minister for Defence Co-ordination and Fadden becoming prime minister.
 It was the first and only occasion on which the Coalition was led by the leader of the junior party.
-However, the Fadden Government only lasted a few months before losing a confidence motion and being replaced by the Labor Party in the form of the Curtin Government.
+However, the Fadden government only lasted a few months before losing a confidence motion and being replaced by the Labor Party in the form of the Curtin government.

-After the demise of the Fadden Government, the Coalition voted to continue on under his leadership in opposition.
+After the demise of the Fadden government, the Coalition voted to continue on under his leadership in opposition.
 Menzies had opposed this, and resigned as UAP leader, to be replaced by the ageing Billy Hughes.
 Up until the 1943 election, the Coalition effectively operated as a single unit, with separate party meetings being extremely rare.
 However, the landslide defeat it suffered – under Fadden as opposition leader – led to an immediate change in strategy.
 The UAP voted to break off its ties with the Country Party in opposition, and re-elected Menzies as its leader.
 This is the most recent occasion on which the senior partner in the Coalition has opted to withdraw.